Explore Zanzibar's Rich Culture and Stunning Beaches: Your Ultimate Guide

 Despite the island's modest size, there are still many ways to get around and discover everything it has to offer.

-- Hiring a taxi, which is one of the most popular transportation options, is simple and is available all across the island.
+• Hiring a taxi, which is one of the most popular transportation options, is simple and available all across the island.

-- Renting a car or scooter is an additional alternative, but it's crucial to keep in mind that driving in Zanzibar can be difficult due to the tiny, curving roads and absence of street signs.
+• Renting a car or scooter is another alternative, but it’s crucial to keep in mind that driving in Zanzibar can be difficult due to the tiny, curving roads and absence of street signs.
 You should expect to pay between $20 and $25 per day to rent a car.
-If you choose this option, you will need a government permit to explore Zanzibar island that you can obtain once you have arrived.
+If you choose this option, you will need a government permit, that you can obtain upon arrival.

 Whichever kind of transportation you select, there is a lot to explore on this stunning island.